The aim of this article is to introduce you to Java multithreading, its principles, advantages and disadvantages.

 Waiting status

-A thread in a pending state can be woken up if one of these three events occurs:
+A thread in a waiting state can be woken up when one of three events occurs:

 3. Another thread interrupts the waiting thread.